If your students aren’t getting along, it might just be time for an indoor recess activity to help everyone reset!

-The only thing this low-prep brain break requires of you is to have a hula hoop on hand which, by the way, can be used in many other ways to provide activity with brief physical breaks.
+The only thing this low-prep indoor recess activity requires of you is to have a hula hoop on hand which, by the way, can be used in many other ways to provide activity with brief physical breaks.

 Indoor Recess Activity Instructions

 To begin this activity, place a hula hoop diagonally across your body and gather students to join hands in a circle.
 Tell them they will play a game of Pass the Hoop.